Songwriting Tip: Dealing With Song Critiques

 Harriet Schock wrote the words and music to the Grammy-nominated #1 hit, "Ain't No Way To Treat A Lady" plus many songs for other artists, TV shows and films.
 She co-wrote the theme for “Jakers!
 The Adventures of Piggley Winks,” currently showing in 30 countries.
 She and her band were featured in Henry Jaglom’s film “Irene In Time” performing 4 of Harriet’s songs.
 She also scored three other Jaglom films and starred in “Just 45 Minutes from Broadway.“ Jaglom’s most recent film, “The M Word,” features Harriet’s song “Bein’ a Girl,” performed on camera at the end of the film.
 Karen Black wrote the play, “Missouri Waltz,” around five of Harriet’s songs, which ran for 6 weeks at the Blank Theatre in Hollywood as well as in Macon, Georgia.
 In 2007, Los Angeles Women In Music honored Harriet with their Career Achievement and Industry Contribution award.
 Harriet teaches songwriting privately, in classes and a popular online course by private email.
 For her performance schedule, list of credits and samples of her work or information on her book (Becoming Remarkable, for Songwriters and Those Who Love Songs), and her new up coming book, her songwriting classes, online courses and consultation, go to: www.harrietschock.com

-For more information on the USA Songwriting Competition, go: http://www.songwriting.net
+For more information on the 21st Annual USA Songwriting Competition, go to: http://www.songwriting.net